Website: https://www.kelleyeditorial.com

 I am not currently accepting non-fiction, creative nonfiction, memoir, poetry, or children's stories younger than MG.

 I read widely, and my clients' manuscripts reflect that.
-Some of my favorite subgenres include (but are not limited to) Gothic horror in non-Western or atypical settings, queer anything, nail-biting domestic thrillers and literary fiction, steamy New Adult romance, epic historical fantasies, and dystopian adventures reminiscent of the 2010s.
+Some of my favorite subgenres include (but are not limited to) Gothic horror in non-Western or atypical settings, queer anything, nail-biting domestic thrillers and literary fiction, steamy and smart New Adult romance, epic historical fantasies, and dystopian adventures reminiscent of the 2010s.

 A few of my favorite titles include: